GioF71/librespot-docker/README.md

 ALSA_MIXER_DEVICE||alsa mixer device, e.g hw:0 or similar from aplay -l.
 Defaults to --device if specified, default otherwise.
 ALSA_MIXER_INDEX|0|alsa mixer index, Index of the cards mixer.
 Defaults to 0.
 QUIET||Only log warning and error messages.
+Y or y to disable VERBOSE||Enable verbose output.
 Y or y to disable PUID|1000|For pulseaudio mode.
 Set the same as the current user id PGID|1000|For pulseaudio mode.
 Set the same as the current group id